microsoft/kinect-ripple/README.md

 - Information Disseminate

 *********************************************************************************************************************
+To get started with using Ripple and to video tutorials for the setup check 'Documentation' folder.

 To use Ripple you need Kinect for Windows (works with both v2 and v2).
-For Kinect for Windows v1 use 'Ripple' directory and for v2 use Ripple-V2 directory.
+For Kinect for Windows v1 use 'Ripple' directory and for v2 use 'Ripple-V2' directory.

-To setup and use Ripple Check Ripple Documentation.

 Developers can use pure HTML5 + Javascript to create these Kinect-powered experiences.
 To start developing apps on Ripple , check RippleSDK_With_Example.